JulianeGampe/vocabulary-quiz/README.md

 - __Restart Game__

-  - This button will allow the user to restart the game and set the number of attempts to zero and reload all words.
+  - This button will allow the user to restart the game and reload the page.

 ![Restart Game](documentation/screenshots/restartgame.png)